shubhmjain30/notes/nodejs/nodejs-roadmap.md

 -   Environment management
 -   Blue-green deployments

+> **Theory:**
+> Modern Node.js deployment leverages containers, CI/CD, and cloud platforms.
+Be prepared to discuss deployment strategies, environment configuration, and zero-downtime deployments.

 ---

 **Prerequisites:** Solid JavaScript foundation, understanding of web protocols (HTTP/HTTPS), basic command line proficiency.

 **Learning Path:** Progress through stages sequentially, building projects at each stage to reinforce concepts.
 Focus on understanding the "why" behind Node.js design decisions, not just the "how" of its APIs.

+---

+## **Interview Q&A and Mental Models**

+**Q: Why is Node.js single-threaded, and how does it handle concurrency?**
+A: Node.js uses a single-threaded event loop for JavaScript execution, but delegates I/O operations to the system via libuv.
+This allows it to handle many concurrent connections efficiently without the overhead of thread management.

+**Q: What is the difference between process.nextTick(), setImmediate(), and setTimeout()?**
+A: All schedule callbacks, but with different timing. process.nextTick() runs before the next event loop tick, setImmediate() runs on the next event loop phase, and setTimeout() schedules after a minimum delay.

+**Q: How do you prevent callback hell?**
+A: Use named functions, modularize code, and prefer Promises or async/await for better readability and error handling.

+**Q: When would you use a microservices architecture with Node.js?**
+A: When you need independent deployment, scaling, or technology stacks for different parts of your application.
+Node.js's lightweight nature makes it ideal for microservices.

+**Q: What are common security pitfalls in Node.js?**
+A: Not validating input, exposing sensitive data, using outdated dependencies, and improper error handling.
+Always follow security best practices and keep dependencies up to date.

+---

+> **Summary:**
+> Node.js is a powerful platform for building scalable, high-performance applications.
+Mastering its architecture, async patterns, and production best practices is essential for both interviews and real-world success.